getampt/docs/data.md

 ## Setting Items

 Setting data can be accomplished using the `set` method.
 You provide a **key** as the first argument and a **value** (either a string, boolean, number, array, or object) as the second parameter.
-Keys are case sensitive and can be `string` up to 256 bytes each and can contain any valid utf8 character including spaces.
+Keys are case sensitive, can be a `string` of up to 256 bytes each, and can contain any valid utf8 character including spaces.
 By default, the `set` command will return the updated item.

 ```javascript
 await data.set("foo", "bar");